anhr/commonNodeJS/player/player.md

 ```
 Individual setting for selected point is more priority before camera settings.

+### User can manually select the point at which the camera is looking.

 * Please add <b>cameraTarget</b> for the <b>Player</b>.
 ```
 const player = new Player( scene, {